vinish86/crossplane-explorer/README.md

   - **Restart Pod**: Deletes the pod for the selected provider/function; Kubernetes will automatically recreate it.
 Useful for troubleshooting or applying certain changes.
   - **Kill Pod**: Force deletes the pod immediately (with no graceful shutdown); the pod will be recreated, but any local data will be lost.
 Use with caution.
   - Both actions prompt for confirmation before proceeding, to prevent accidental disruption.
-- View and manage Crossplane resources (Claims, XRs, MRs, Providers, Functions, CRDs, Compositions, Configurations, DeploymentRuntimeConfigs) in a tree view
+- View and manage Crossplane resources (Claims, XRs, MRs, Providers, Functions, XRDs, Compositions, Configurations, DeploymentRuntimeConfigs) in a tree view

 ## Deployment Tree Structure: claim > XR > MR